 The Roman upper classes were really into luxury and beauty (and pornographic sculpture).
 They built the first luxury beds, often decorated with silver, gold, or bronze.
 The mattresses were stuffed with feathers, hay, wool, and reeds.

 The first water bed was invented by the Romans.
 The sleeper would recline in the cradle of water until drowsy, and then be lifted onto an adjacent cradle with a mattress, where they were rocked to sleep.

 500 – 1500 A.D.
-To be prepared for attack, it was not uncommon in the Middle Ages to sleep at a 45 degree angle, allowing them to get up and get going, as well as see the attackers approach.
+To be prepared for an attack, it was not uncommon in the Middle Ages to sleep at a 45-degree angle, allowing them to get up and get going, as well as see the attackers approach.